Bernard Montgomery: Operation Market Garden

-Both Churchill and Montgomery claimed that the operation was nearly or 90% successful, although in Montgomery's equivocal acceptance of responsibility he blames lack of support, and also refers to the Battle of the Scheldt which was undertaken by Canadian troops not involved in Market Garden.
+Both Churchill and Montgomery claimed that the operation was nearly or 90% successful, "since they had got nine-tenths of the way to Arnhem", prompting Air Chief Marshal Tedder to derisively comment that "one jumps off a cliff with an even higher success rate, until the last few inches."
+However, in Montgomery's equivocal acceptance of responsibility he blames lack of support, and also refers to the Battle of the Scheldt, which was undertaken by Canadian troops not involved in Market Garden.
 Montgomery later said:

-In the aftermath of Market Garden, Montgomery made holding the Arnhem salient his first priority, arguing that the Second British Army might still be able to break through and reach the wide open plains of northern Germany, and that he might be able to take the Ruhr by the end of October.
-The Germans under Field Marshal Walther Model in early October attempted to retake the Nijmegen salient but were beaten back.
-In the meantime, the First Canadian Army finally achieved the task of clearing the mouth of the river Scheldt, despite the fact that in the words of Copp and Vogel "... that Montgomery's Directive required the Canadians to continue to fight alone for almost two weeks in a battle which everyone agreed could only be won with the aid of additional divisions".
+In the aftermath of Market Garden, Montgomery made holding the Arnhem salient his first priority, arguing that the British Second Army might still be able to break through and reach the wide open plains of northern Germany, and that he might be able to take the Ruhr by the end of October.
+The Germans under Generalfeldmarschall Walther Model attempted to retake the Nijmegen salient in early October, but were beaten back.
+In the meantime, the First Canadian Army finally achieved the task of clearing the mouth of the river Scheldt, despite the fact that, in the words of Copp and Vogel, "Montgomery's Directive required the Canadians to continue to fight alone for almost two weeks in a battle which everyone agreed could only be won with the aid of additional divisions".